Welcome to Class 1

 Communication.

-We try to keep parents as fully informed about school, visits and anything extra happening in school via school letters and the school app.
+We try to keep parents as fully informed about school, visits and anything extra happening in school via school letters.

-Mrs Evans, Miss Simpson and I are always available for a chat at the start or the end of any day and we would urge you to come in and see us at your earliest convenience should you have any concerns, or questions about what is happening at school.
-Equally, should you need to speak to us on the telephone, or arrange an appointment to speak
+Mrs Evans, Miss Simpson, Miss Harrison and I are always available for a chat at the start, or the end of any day and we would urge you to come in and see us at your earliest convenience should you have any concerns, or questions about what is

 Yours sincerely,